In the first year you will gain a broad understanding of introductory topics in psychology including:

 - Attachment (caregiver-infant interactions, types of attachment, orphan studies)

 In the second year you will develop your understanding of biopsychology, including the nervous system and functions of the brain.
-You will then advance to the study of several important areas within psychology such as Forensics (criminal psychology), Schizophrenia and Cognition.
+You will then advance to the study of several important areas within psychology such as Aggression, Schizophrenia and Gender.